 \textbf{Extending to Vision-Language Modeling.} In \Cref{tab:main}, we can observe that perturbing memorization triggers (TP) significantly reduces the privacy risk from perfect attack to near random guess with AUC around 0.509.
-In \Cref{fig:ins_vlm}, we can observe the similar trend as in LM that more vulnerable samples which have a higher reference instance exposure tend to have higher instance exploitation for NP.
-Even for those vulnerable samples, the instance exploitation of each text sample approaches to zero with a small budget $b=0.2$ for TP-OOV, indicating a perfect individual defense for VLM.
-Due to the space limit, we present the details and additional results in \Cref{app:vlm} in Appendix.
+In \Cref{fig:ins_vlm}, we observe a similar trend as in LM that more vulnerable samples which have a higher reference instance exposure tend to have higher instance exploitation for NP.
+Even for those vulnerable samples, the instance exploitation of each text sample approaches zero with a small budget $b=0.2$ for TP-OOV, indicating a perfect individual defense for VLM.
+Due to the space limit, we present the details and additional results in \Cref{app:vlm}.

 \textbf{Effectiveness of Optimization.} We now evaluate the effectiveness of optimization-based method with variant TP-OP and the extended version TP-OOV++ for TP-OOV by integrating it with the optimization based method as discussed in \Cref{sec:pitfall_oov}.
-We note that optimizing for one sentence is affordable, but it is time consuming to perform the optimization over every instance in $D_\text{pro}$.
+We note that optimizing for one sentence is affordable, but it is time-consuming to perform the optimization over every instance in $D_\text{pro}$.
 Since we have shown that instances having a naturally high exposure are more prone to having high exploitation, we focus on the most vulnerable data points when we evaluate the optimization-based extension.
 Thus, we first select a portion $r=0.1$ as $D_\text{pro}$ and use the rest of the unprotected samples to train a reference model $\theta_{\backslash\x}$.
-Then we calculate $Ex_{\theta{\backslash}}(\x)$ for every $\x \in D_\text{pro}$ and only keep the vulnerable subset with Top-20 highest exposure instances in $D_\text{pro}$ for perturbation.
+Then we calculate $Ex_{\theta{\backslash}}(\x)$ for every $\x \in D_\text{pro}$ and only keep the vulnerable subset with the Top-20 highest exposure instances in $D_\text{pro}$ for perturbation.
 After training on $D_\text{pro}\cap D_\text{un}$, we can obtain the instance exploitation as shown in \Cref{fig:eff_opt}.

-We can observe that optimizing over inserted tokens (TP-OP) has similar effectiveness as breaking up the most top memorization triggers (TP-OOV).
-In addition, extending TP-OOV by searching for an OOV that has a maximized loss via $\beta_1=-1$ further reduces the instance exploitation for the highest exposed instance.
-We leave similar results under different $b$ in Appendix.
+We can observe that optimizing over inserted tokens (TP-OP) has similar effectiveness to breaking up the top memorization triggers (TP-OOV).
+In addition, extending TP-OOV by searching for an OOV that has a maximized loss via $\beta_1=-1$ further reduces the instance exploitation for the highest-exposed instance.
+We leave similar results under different $b$ in \Cref{APP:sec:exploitation}.